Thermalization in 2D critical quench and UV/IR mixing: Introduction and Summary

 We proceed in two ways:

 \begin{itemize}

-\item We consider arbitrary quench protocols $m(t)$ and arbitrary squeezed states as pre-quench states (including the ground state) and show, by mapping the quench problem to an auxiliary one-dimensional scattering problem, that the quench leads to a wavefunction of the gCC form.
+\item We consider arbitrary quench protocols $m(t)$ and arbitrary squeezed states as pre-quench states (including the ground state) and show that the quench leads to a wavefunction of the gCC form.
 This proves the main ansatz of MSS (assumption (a) above).
 We also show that by judiciously choosing the pre-quench states one can satisfy the perturbative assumption (c).
-Thus, for theories satisfying (b) and, for intervals satisfying (d), thermalization follows from first principles.
+Thus, for theories satisfying (b) and, for intervals satisfying (d), thermalization follows from first principles, using the results of MSS.

-\item For specific quench protocols, but with arbitrary pre-quench states as above, we compute exact time-dependent correlators, and explicitly show thermalization of one- and two-point functions, without making any of the assumptions of MSS.\footnote{Of course, as we mentioned above, the assumption (a) about the gCC form of the wavefunction is in any case true.}
+\item For specific quench protocols, but with arbitrary pre-quench states as above, we compute exact time-dependent correlators, and explicitly show thermalization of one- and two-point functions, {\it without making any of the assumptions of MSS}.\footnote{Of course, as we mentioned above, the assumption (a) about the gCC form of the wavefunction is in any case true.}

 \end{itemize}

 One of the technical advances in this paper is the use of non-trivial pre-quench states, which we take to be squeezed states.
 The motivation for considering this class of states is that besides being technically accessible, these states are experimentally realizable (see, e.g. \cite{scully1997quantum, squeezed-2011}) and carry non-trivial quantum entanglement encoded by the squeezing function.